 The poem, ‘Hymn to Adversity‘, written in 1742, like the ‘Ode on Spring‘ and the ‘Ode on a Distant Prospect of Eton College’, belongs to the first period of Gray’s poetic career.
 The word “hymn” means a song in praise of God; but here this word has been used to mean a song in praise of Adversity which has been personified, and to which the poet has attributed certain divine qualities.
 Adversity is here regarded as a daughter of Jove (or Jupiter) who was, in ancient classical mythology, the supreme god.
 This poem, written in praise of Adversity looks forward to a similar poem written by Wordsworth.
 The poem by Wordsworth is entitled “Ode to Duty”.

-Wordsworth too has personified Duty in his poem and has treated Duty as an awful power which can exert its influence upon all kinds of human beings and direct their thoughts and actions into the right channels in order to compel them to perform their duties scrupulously and efficiently.
+Wordsworth too has personified Duty in his poem and has treated Duty as an awful power that can exert its influence upon all kinds of human beings and direct their thoughts and actions into the right channels in order to compel them to perform their duties scrupulously and efficiently.
 It is said that Gray’s tone of bitterness in his poem was caused by his quarrel with Robert Walpole who had been a friend of his.

-He wants that Adversity should treat him gently and mildly, meaning that his circumstances in life should not become so adverse or unfavourable as to make him feel miserable.
+He wants that Adversity should treat him gently and mildly, meaning that his circumstances in life should not become so adverse or unfavorable as to make him feel miserable.
 The underlying idea of the poem, of course, is the same as in Shakespeare’s famous dictum: “Sweet are the uses of adversity.”
 The poem is Gray’s tribute, couched in rhetorical and eloquent words, to Adversity.

 Hymn to Adversity Analysis